-Because hypercalcemia can cause few, if any, signs or symptoms, you might not know you have the disorder until routine blood tests show a high level of blood calcium.
-Blood tests also can reveal whether your parathyroid hormone level is high, indicating that you have hyperparathyroidism.
+Because hypercalcemia can cause few, if any, signs or symptoms, you might not know you have the disorder until routine blood tests reveal a high level of blood calcium.
+Blood tests can also show whether your parathyroid hormone level is high, indicating that you have hyperparathyroidism.

-To determine if your hypercalcemia is caused by an underlying problem, such as cancer or sarcoidosis, your doctor might recommend imaging tests of your bones or lungs.
+To determine if your hypercalcemia is caused by a disease such as cancer or sarcoidosis, your doctor might recommend imaging tests of your bones or lungs.

 If your hypercalcemia is mild, you and your doctor might choose to watch and wait, monitoring your bones and kidneys over time to be sure they remain healthy.

 For more severe hypercalcemia, your doctor might recommend medications or treatment of the underlying disease, including surgery.